binderus/binderus/README.md

 # Hi there 👋 Welcome to Binderus!

-A note-taking app focused on zen and simplicity.
-Visit [Binderus.com](https://www.binderus.com)
+A lightweight, local-first note-taking app — plain text/markdown files or encrypted local database, no lock-in, no cloud required.
+Visit [Binderus.com](https://www.binderus.com) for more info.

 ### What's New?